scalableinternetservices/ucsb_website/README.md

-# CS291A Website
+# CS291A Site

 ## Developing

-In order to develop the website you will need one tool: jekyll
+In order to develop the site you will need one tool: jekyll

-Jekyll is a ruby gem that generates websites from markdown.
+Jekyll is a ruby gem that generates sites from Markdown.
 To install it and its dependencies run:

     bundle